The Blue Hawaiian is akin to the Pina Colada, based on rum, pineapple juice and cream of coconut. It promises a little taste of tropical paradise.

 You could also garnish it with a chunk of cocktail.
 Whatever fruits you garnish it with, you can eat them along with the drink, which is always fun.

 Either way, it’s a striking cocktail, with that lovely blue.
-It deserves a hurricane glass and a nice big pineapple wedge, at the very least.
+A nice big pineapple wedge adds a striking-looking contrast – and it’s delicious to eat.

 You can make this cocktail a blended drink, by mixing everything together with ice in a blender.
 That keeps it nice and cool for a hot day.